 David Kimhi (AD 1160-1235), Medieval Rabbi and Bible Commentator, expanded upon the interpretation of Rashi.
 In his comments on 1 Samuel 5, wherein the Philistines placed the Ark with Dagon, he interpreted the statement 'only the flat part was left to him' (1 Samuel 5:4) as meaning 'only the form of a fish was left'.
 He reasoned that since the text mentions 'hands', Dagon was in the in the form of a fish from the waist down, hence the name, and in the form of a man from the waist up.
 One must note that the LXX mentions both hand and feet.

-In 1928, H. Schmökel argued that Dagon was never a “fish-god”, half-man and half-fish.
-However, once his cult became important to the sea-faring and maritime peoples, such as the Phoenicians and Philistines, the false connection to dâg (fish) had a powerful impact on Dagon’s iconography.
+In 1928, H. Schmökel argued that Dagon was never a 'fish-god', half-man and half-fish.
+However, once his cult became important to the sea-faring and maritime peoples, such as the Phoenicians and Philistines, the false connection to dâg (fish) had a powerful impact on Dagon's ongoing iconography.
 Some scholars still insist that this merman image, half-man and half-fish, is a secondary aspect to this god of the Philistines.
-The Philistines were a powerful part of the invasion of the “Sea Peoples” who swept the Eastern end of the Mediterranean basin ca. 1200 BC.
+The Philistines were a powerful part of the invasion of the 'Sea Peoples' who swept through the Eastern end of the Mediterranean basin ca. 1200 BC.
 Therefore, a god with aquatic aspects could prove to be an important part of their pantheon.